ydixon/yolo_v3/README.md

 ![mAP_ydixon](https://user-images.githubusercontent.com/22487836/60459189-06c11500-9c73-11e9-986f-11e93f518a5c.png)

-## Progress
+## Update Notes

+**2018/8/30:**
-**2018/8/30: Uploaded data/annotations for custom_data_train.ipynb.
-All notebooks should be working now**
+Uploaded data/annotations for custom_data_train.ipynb.
+All notebooks should be working now.
+**2018/9/11:**
-**2018/9/11: Adapt data augmentations**
+Adapt data augmentations.
+**2018/9/30:**
-**2018/9/30: New loss function.
-Adapt darknet cfg augmentations parameters**
+New loss function.
+Adapt darknet cfg augmentations parameters.
+**2018/11/04:**
-**2018/11/04: Accumlated gradients.
-Support use of `subdivisions` for GPU with less memory**
+Accumlated gradients.
+Support use of `subdivisions` for GPU with less memory.
+**2018/12/15:**
-**2018/12/15: Multi-scale training.
+Multi-scale training.
 New `DataHelper` class for batch scheduling. `custom_data_train.ipynb` replaced by `cvat_data_train.ipynb`.
 Deterministic data loading with Pytorch's dataset/dataloader.
-Training now resume-able between batches instead of epochs while maintaining deterministic behavior.**
+Training now resume-able between batches instead of epochs while maintaining deterministic behavior.
+**2019/1/23:**
-**2019/1/23: Add mAP evaluation.
+Add mAP evaluation.
 NMS speed improvment by reducing operations in loops.
-Support up to Pytorch 0.4.1.**
+Support up to Pytorch 0.4.1.
+**2019/7/2:**
+It's been awhile since last update.
+I've actually fixed the loss function few months ago, but I was held up by other projects.
+Also, I wanted to verify it before releasing them so users won't waste weeks of valuable time and GPU resource, only to found out the repo doesn't perform as stated.
+- Update loss function
+	- Small objects gets larger gradient.
+	- Each ground truth object is only assigned to 1 anchor across 3 layers.
+- Training
+	- use sum of errors instead of averaging when dealing with subdivisions
+	- display loss of individual batch instead of EWMA loss
+- Update test code
+	- Add correct_yolo_boxes
+		- detection boxes output from network are either letterboxed or scaled.
+This function reverse these transformations.
+- COCO_ydixon weights
+	- Download weights to ./weights/COCO_ydixon
+	- Test/Verify them in yolo_train_short.ipynb, evaluate.ipynb

 TODO:
  1. Integrate pycocotools for evaluation